gsass/pretty.bike/src/faq.md

 - Stiff soles.
 You can get a lot of the value of clipless shoes without installing clips (again, worst misnomer, jfc etc) in them.
 Stiffer soles let you put down more power without tiring out your arches or ankles.
 Fresh skate shoes and running shoes with full padding are popular and work well.
 - Flat soles.
 If you're not comfortable walking in clippity-clop road shoes, this is not the weekend to try them out.
 Fast people, you do you (y'all do y'all?).
 - Good socks and foot powder.

-### I'm so thirsty right now.
-Also I was wondering how to hydrate on the ride.
-I once rode this ride with only one water bottle and I absolutely hated having to stop a dozen times a day for refills, so I recommend having 2L of water capacity or more.
-I like:
-- Two big bike botles (in the packing list), or
-- A hydration bladder such as the kind hikers like.
-I like the fannypack format but the slim backpack format also works well.

 ### I have other questions.
 Tell them to Jimmy: b64:amltbXlAcHJldHR5LmJpa2U=